The Ultimate Guide To Building A Granny Annexe In Your Back Garden

 We offer a subsidized planning permission service of £1,900 (*subject to our terms and conditions) that will make it easy for you to successfully obtain planning permission for your annexe when you choose to have an annexe supplied and installed by Contemporary Log Living.

 Whether you are building a one or two bedroom granny annexe in your garden you are going to need water, sewerage and electricity.

-It can be really easy to get carried away with all the fun design aspects of a self-build project but if access to mains water, electricity and sewerage are hundreds and hundreds of feet away from your site here is what you need to know.
+It can be really easy to get carried away with all the fun design aspects of a self-build project but if access to mains water, electricity and sewerage are hundreds and hundreds of feet away from your site you will attract potential problems.

-Annexes will require their own electric, water and sewerage and depending on the site and your existing supplies, connecting to your existing drains, electric and water may well be easy (although all electrics will be isolated from the main house on its own circuit and you may need to upgrade your electricity supply).
+Annexes will need their own electricity, water and sewerage and depending on the site and your existing supplies, connecting to your existing drains, electric and water may well be difficult.

-Most annexes are going to be using the electricity supply from the main house but most current supplies will need modifications and possibly a whole new sub domain to feed the annexe independently.
+Annexes are going to be using the electricity supply from the main house but some supplies may need modifications or a new sub domain to feed the annexe independently.

 If you get this wrong, you will end up potentially blowing all fuses in the main house and the annexe as it will be very easy to completely overload the circuit.

-This is why building a granny annexe in your garden is beyond a DIY project you are going to need to bring in experts if you are going to avoid mistakes that will cost you more in the long run.
+This is why building a granny annexe in your garden is beyond a DIY project you are going to need to bring in a team of experts if you are going to avoid mistakes that will cost you more in the long run.

 This is so much more than simply converting an out building or thinking this is a Summer House, it’s a major project that should only be carried out by experts.